dimer116/YOLOv3-for-Particle-Tracking/README.md

 ## How to use the code

-### Download the repository
+### Download the repository and weights
+To clone the repository run:
 ```bash
 git clone https://github.com/Deep-learning-for-particle-tracking/YOLOv3-for-Particle-Tracking.git
 ```
+The weights are available at this [link](https://www.kaggle.com/sannapersson/weights-particle-tracking-yolov3) at Kaggle.
+The source code and mod can also be downloaded in the release.
+In the data-folder in the release there are two example experimental images.

 ### Install requirements
 ```bash
 pip install requirements.txt
 ```

-### Download model weights
-The weights can be downloaded from the release.
-Place the weights in the model folder.

 ### Inference with the model
-Place your image in npy-format in the data-folder.
+Place the weights in the model folder and the image for inference in npy-format in the data-folder.
 Run
 ```python
 python detect_on_patches.py
 ```